MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 There ar emultiple wasy to find relevant topics in the organization to contribute towards:

-1. **Topic Center:** The Topic Center is the center of knowledge for the organization.
+1. **Topic Center**: The Topic Center is the center of knowledge for the organization.
 It highlights the topics to which a user has a connection.
 There are two types of connections:

 **Suggested connections** - You will see topics listed under *We've listed you on these topics.
 Did we get it right?* These are topics in which a user’s connection to the topic has been suggested through AI based on contributions made to related files or sites.
 The user is asked to confirm whether they should stay listed as a related person for the topic.
 By responding to the confirmation request, the user is making Viva Topics better for themselves and the organization as a whole